abhisheks008/agricrop/README.md

 undesirable results for farmers and for the nature of soil too.
 In today’s time, technologies like machine learning and deep learning can become game changers in such fields if they are used in a proper manner.
-This paper will represent an effective use of such technologies in order to provide maximum assistance to farmers in the area of crop recommendation.
+This project will represent an effective use of such technologies in order to provide maximum assistance to farmers in the area of crop recommendation.